Puppy Parent Info

 • SHAMPOO -Plum Silky

-• CHEW TREATS – chicken foot, yak cheese chew, meat stick, cow hoof
+• CHEWS & TREATS – chicken foot, yak cheese chew, meat stick, cow hoof

 • NAIL TRIMMERS – Miller’s Forge